svp19/EasyPrint/codestructure.md

-The root consists Two directories:
+# The root consists 2 directories:

-## I] Apache Server
+## I. Apache Server
 - Serves as a content delivery network to serve media files
 - Stores all print documents in  `media/documents/user-hash/doc-name`
 - `EP_upload_post.php` transfers media from django to apache server